 Reiner Triltsch is the Former Portfolio Manager, Geneva Advisors, LLC.
 He began his career in 1975 with a management traineeship at Ford Motor Company in Cologne, Germany after which he received the designation of “Industriekaufmann” or Industrial Businessman, which equates to a nationally recognized training/vocational degree.
 In 1977 he moved to the United States.

 After receiving an MBA, Mr. Triltsch began his investment career with two small investment boutiques in Fort Worth TX in 1980.
 In 1984, he joined the Teacher Retirement System of Texas in Austin as an Investment Analyst.
 He went to work as a Vice President, Portfolio Manager for the LTV Corporation's investment subsidiary, Western Reserve Capital Management, Inc. in 1987, where he co-managed both domestic and international portfolios in Dallas.

 In 1990, Mr. Triltsch co-founded and became a Managing Director, Senior Portfolio Manager for Gulfstream Global Investors, Ltd, an investment management firm specializing in international equity management for institutional clients.
 Gulfstream was acquired by the German bank WestLB and became part of its WestAM subsidiary in 2001.
 There, Mr. Triltsch continued to manage the investment function as Chief Investment Officer and Senior Portfolio Manager for global portfolios until 2004.

 Mr. Triltsch received his BA (1979) MBA (1980) and MA (1982) from Texas Christian University.
 In 1987 he was awarded the Chartered Financial Analyst designation.
 Mr. Triltsch joined the ArtCenter Board of Trustees in 2010.

-Michael Warsaw is the Chief Design Officer of Haworth; a global leader in workplace environments, commercial office furniture and premium residential lifestyle brands (including Janus Et Cie, Poltrona Frau, Cassina, Cappellini).
-He’s responsible for the creative direction, design strategy and innovation portfolio as well as sustainability for the company.
+Michael Warsaw is currently the chief design officer of Haworth; a global leader of workplace solutions, commercial office furniture and premium residential lifestyle brands (including Janus Et Cie, Poltrona Frau, Cassina, Cappellini among others).
+He is responsible for the creative direction, design strategy and innovation portfolio as well as sustainability for the company.

-Previously, Warsaw served as a corporate vice president of design and innovation at Johnson Controls (JCI), a $45 Billion Fortune 100 company in automotive, building and power solutions.
-He was responsible for developing their innovation process and a new venture growth portfolio as well as leading their global design studios where he oversaw automotive seating and interiors for such brands as Audi, BMW, Honda, Toyota, General Motors, Ford
+Previously, Warsaw served as a corporate vice president of design and innovation at Johnson Controls (JCI), a global Fortune 100 company in automotive, building and power solutions.
+He was responsible for developing their innovation process and a new venture growth portfolio as well as leading their global design studios where he oversaw automotive interiors for brands such as Audi, BMW, Honda, Toyota, General Motors, Ford and Chrysler among others.